magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 there within them all the time.
 I think that’s good.

-Having the inner sensitivity that is always aware of right and wrong is called .
-It’s not necessary to be continually repeating .
+Having the inner sensitivity that is always aware of right and wrong is called *Buddho*.
+It’s not necessary to be continually repeating *‘Buddho’*.
 You’ve counted the fruit in your basket.
 Every time you sit down, you don’t have to go to the trouble of spilling out the fruit and counting it again.
 You can leave it in the basket.
 But someone with mistaken attachment will keep counting.
 He’ll stop under a tree, spill it out and count, and put it back in the basket.
 Then he’ll walk on to the next stopping place and do it again.
 But he’s just counting the same fruit.
 This is craving itself.
 He’s afraid that if he doesn’t count, there will be some mistake.
-We are afraid that if we don’t keep saying , we’ll be mistaken.
+We are afraid that if we don’t keep saying *‘Buddho’*, we’ll be mistaken.
 How are we mistaken?
 Only the person who doesn’t know how much fruit there is needs to count.
 Once you know, you can take it easy and just leave it in the basket.
 When you’re sitting, you just sit.
 When you’re lying down, you just lie down because your fruit is all there with you.

-By practising virtue and creating merit, we say, ‘’, (may it be a condition for realizing Nibbāna).
+By practising virtue and creating merit, we say, ‘*Nibbāna paccayo hotu*’, (may it be a condition for realizing Nibbāna).
 As a condition for realizing Nibbāna, making offerings is good.
 Keeping precepts is good.
 Practising meditation is good.
 Listening to Dhamma teachings is good.
 May they become conditions for realizing Nibbāna.

 But what is Nibbāna all about anyway?
 Nibbāna means not grasping.
 Nibbāna means not giving meaning to things.
 Nibbāna means letting go.